isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

 eTeens Programme
 ----------------

-*   eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+*   eTeens is a programme developed by Health Promotion Board, in collaboration with the Minis*   eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.

 *   Students are taught skills such as decision-making, assertiveness and negotiation to say 'no' to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.try of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.

-**At St. Margaret’s Secondary School, the eTeens programme will be implemented as follows in 2022:**
+**At St. Margaret’s Secondary School, the eTeens programme will be implemented as follows in 2023:**

 | Topics / Lessons | Programme Learning Objectives | Time Period |
 |---|---|---|